rcmjr/wyndsor/README.md

 - Type Generator
 - Repeater

+#### Whole Property Autocode
-To use autocode, simply use the `auto` declaration followed by the mixin name, and any required variables.
+Whole property autocode can write new properties and values, and generate additional selectors.
+To initiate, simply use the `auto` declaration followed by the mixin name, and any required variables.

 **Example:**
 ```